 Database management is streamlined with phpMyAdmin access and remote database connections, while object caching improves query speeds.
 Developers can also use New Relic monitoring (with a personal license) to analyze performance and debug slow queries.

 You can only use either APM or NewRelic at a time.
-APM could cause slow server performance issues, so consider turning it on only when required and for a limited time.
+APM can cause slow server performance, so consider turning it on only when required and for a limited time.

 DevKinsta, free software from Kinsta, lets you build WordPress sites from your local machines.
-It works with Mac, Windows, and Ubuntu operating systems.
+It works on Mac, Windows, and Ubuntu.
 I haven’t used this, but I guess it works similarly to XAMPP and other modern local host servers.

 Free Site Migrations